Skip to content Skip to sidebar Skip to footer

 Consult the labels of the upholstery fabric

 Some upholstery fabrics are machine washable.
-These are pre-shrunk (if it’s a natural fabric), color-fast and not fragile enough to be damaged in the washing machine.
+These fabrics are pre-shrunk (if natural), colour-fast, and durable enough to withstand washing machine cycles.

 It’s always a good idea to start by checking if there are any laundry / manufacturer tags and follow the instructions given.